 - 1. The TCFS aims to enhance the level of collaboration on research and development (R&D) between organisations in Hong Kong and Guangdong/Shenzhen.
-Details on the categories of projects under TCFS and the themes/topics for the 2019 TCFS are at the Appendix. - 2.
-The TCFS provides funding support for two major types of applied R&D projects -

-(a) Platform Projects
+Details on the categories of projects under TCFS and the themes/topics under Category C for the 2020 TCFS are at the Appendix. - 2.
+The TCFS provides funding support for two types of applied R&D projects - - (a) Platform Projects

-All platform projects require industry sponsorship from at least one private company to cover at least 10% of the total project cost within the project period.
-The company should not be related to the lead applicant (except where the lead applicant is a local university) in terms of ownership or management.
+All platform projects require industry sponsorship from at least one company to cover at least 10% of the total project cost within the project period.
+The company(ies) should not be related to the lead applicant (except where the lead applicant is a local university) and the Guangdong/Shenzhen partner (only applicable to projects under Category C) in terms of ownership or management.
 For platform projects undertaken by local universities, sponsorship from a related company may be accepted subject to the conditions set out under Part B.I(D)1.
 The sponsorship can either be in cash or in-kind or a combination of both.
 However, to encourage more projects in the public sector, ITC may consider waiving the industry sponsorship requirement for projects initiated by bureaux/departments of the Government of the Hong Kong Special Administrative Region (the Government) and statutory bodies.
 Please refer to the details under Part B.I(D)5.